Shop in thailand

 7. Talad Rot Fai (The Train Market)

-A wonderful recent addition to Bangkok’s night market scene is the Talad Rot Fai, or ‘Train Market’, which sells tons of unusual Thai antiques from the 70s and 80s, Thai t shirts and clothing, snacks and candy, even old car parts and radios.
+A wonderful Bangkok souvenir market recent addition to Bangkok’s night market scene is the Talad Rot Fai, or ‘Train Market’, which sells tons of unusual Thai antiques from the 70s and 80s, Thai t-shirts and clothing, snacks, and candy, and even old car parts and radios.
+You can find here one of the cheap souvenir shops in Bangkok.

 If you want to buy a Thai souvenir that’s not only dirt cheap but truly unusual, Talad Rot Fai is the best place to buy it.
 Plus, it’s cool – packed full of food and drink stalls and has a party atmosphere so, if you’re looking for something to do on a Saturday or Sunday evening in Bangkok, this is the place to shop, eat and drink.